 Following the terrible earthquake in Nepal in 2015, Avaaz partnered with over a dozen of the best local relief efforts.
 The shelter, food, and medical supplies that our community funded were often the first to reach devastated villages.

 Millions of Brazilian Avaazers have been a powerful and inspirational force in the fight against rampant corruption in their country.
-Le Monde has called the results "a political revolution".Read more
+Le Monde has called the results "spectacular political & moral victory for civil society".Read more

 It began in 2010 with "Ficha Limpa", the Clean Record Law -- a bold proposal to bar politicians convicted of crimes from running for office.
 One top politician told the Avaaz team it would never pass, because so many congressmen were themselves under investigation for corruption!